-127 2.2.
-Earthquake Catalogs
+2.2 Earthquake catalogs

 Figure 2 shows earthquakes cataloged in the Haynesville play area to date.
-These events are drawn from the catalog produced using USArray TA data by Walter et al. (2016), which runs from 2010 - 2012, and from the TexNet catalog, which runs from 2017 to present.
-To fill the gap from 2012 - 2017,

-131 we used events drawn from the USGS ComCat catalog, recognising that this catalog likely has a much 132 poorer detection capability and location accuracy given the absence of monitoring stations in the area

-133 during this time.
+These events are drawn from the catalog produced using USArray TA data by Walter et al. (2016), which runs from 2010-2012, and from the TexNet catalog, which runs from 2017 to present.
+To fill the gap from 2012-2017, we used events drawn from the USGS ComCat catalog, recognising that this catalog likely has a much poorer detection capability and location accuracy given the absence of monitoring stations in the area during this time.

-134 The earthquake clusters defined by Walter et al. (2016) are shown in Figure 2, including Timpson

-135 (caused by WWD), Bienville Parish (caused by HF), and the Center and Border clusters, the causes of
+The earthquake clusters defined by Walter et al. (2016) are shown in Fig. 2, including Timpson (caused by WWD), Bienville Parish (caused by HF), and the Center and Border clusters, the causes of which were not established by Walter et al. (2016)

-136 which were not established by Walter et al. (2016) (HF and WWD activities were both taking place

-137 nearby at the time).
+(HF and WWD activities were both taking place nearby at the time).
 The catalog events are listed in our Supplementary Materials Table S2.

-138 Clusters of events at Chireno, San Augustine, Lake Nacogdoches, and Caddo Lake are seen in the

-TexNet catalog from 2017 onwards.
+Clusters of events at Chireno, San Augustine, Lake Nacogdoches, and Caddo Lake are seen in the TexNet catalog from 2017 onwards.
 We study earthquakes occurring from 2017 until the end of 2023.
-From 2017, the additional coverage provided by the TexNet stations represents a significant

-140 From 2017, the additional coverage provided by the restrict stations represents a significant 141 improvement over previous monitoring (apart from the period from 2010 - 2012 when coverage was

-142 provided by the USArray TA, but this data has already been analysed by Walter et al., 2016).
+From 2017, the additional coverage provided by the TexNet stations represents a significant improvement over previous monitoring (apart from the period from 2010-2012 when coverage was provided by the USArray TA, but this data has already been analysed by Walter et al. 2016).

-143 We do not examine the Timpson cluster, since this has already been the subject of extensive study

-144 (Frohlich et al., 2014; Fan et al., 2016; Wang et al., 2020), and most of the seismicity in that sequence

-145 occurred prior to 2017.
-These studies robustly established that the Timpson events were caused by available.
-However, in our Supplementary Material we briefly examine whether the Caddo Lakesequence is likely to be a case of HF-IS based on the TexNet catalog information.
+We do not examine the Timpson cluster, since this has already been the subject of extensive study (Frohlich et al. 2014; Fan et al. 2016; Wang et al. 2020), and most of the seismicity in that sequence occurred prior to 2017.
+These studies robustly established that the Timpson events were caused by WWD.
+We do not examine the Caddo Lake cluster because this sequence occurs in close proximity to stations in the Louisiana induced seismicity monitoring network, the data from which is not publicly available.
+However, in our Supplementary Material we briefly examine whether the Caddo Lake sequence is likely to be a case of HF-IS based on the TexNet catalog information.